goby-lang/homebrew-goby/README.md

 ## Maintenance

-Follow the steps to release a new version of Rooby.
+Follow the steps to release a new version of Goby

 ### 1. Create a New Binary File